 - Giving those rides within a certain time frame (varies by city)

-If you have questions at any point during the application process, feel free to email us or get in touch with Lyft directly.
+If you have questions at any point during the application process, feel free to email us or contact Lyft customer service to get help.

 Historically, bonuses are split into two types: